 Repetitive Strain Injuries

-Back around February 1996 I was hard at work for MindSpring, writing a software manual and creating web pages and so on.
-I was telecommuting because we’d run out of space at the office, and it suited me just fine.
-I would get into a hyperconcentrated space and work for 10 or 12 hours with no consciousness of any time passing.
+Back around February 1996, I was hard at work for MindSpring, writing a software manual, creating web pages, and working on a knowledgebase.
+I was telecommuting because we’d run out of space at the office and that suited me just fine.
+I would get into a hyper-concentrated space and work for 10 or 12 hours with no consciousness of any time passing.
 I was annoyed that my left hand kept going numb for some odd reason, but if I stopped typing and moved around the feeling came back, so I didn’t think much of it.

-I didn’t think much of it until the day that I realized that the numbness wasn’t going away any more.
+I didn’t think much of it until the day that I realized that the numbness wasn’t going away anymore.
 In fact, my left hand had been numb for a week, and sometimes my right hand was going numb, too.
 I mentioned it while I was at my family doctor’s office being treated for something else and he did take it seriously.
-In fact, he sent me to a neurologist.
-The neurologist did some tests and informed me that I’d damaged the nerves in my left arm, and that only about 10% of the normal nerve impulses were getting through to my fingers!
+He sent me to a neurologist.
+The neurologist did some tests and informed me that I’d damaged the nerves in my left arm and that only about 10% of the normal nerve impulses were getting through to my fingers!

-Dr. McBride insisted that I stop typing at all with my left hand (one-handed typing was interesting, and not in the sense that some net regulars use the phrase!).
-He said I could have surgery right away or try “traditional therapies”, which meant a brace and rest and anti-inflammatory medication.
+Dr. McBride insisted that I stop typing at all with my left hand.
+One-handed typing was a real nuisance!
+He said I could have surgery right away or try “traditional therapies,” which meant a brace and rest and anti-inflammatory medication.
 I chose not to have the surgery right away, hoping it would never come to that.
 The damage to the right arm wasn’t too bad yet, so I simply changed my work habits hoping to keep it fairly healthy.

-Unfortunately the non-invasive procedures didn’t work, and in April 1996 Dr. McBride did a surgery he called a “release” to avoid further nerve damage.
-(There is no way to repair the existing nerve damage.
-Over time it may or may not get better.)
-The surgery involved cutting my arm open from about half-way between my shoulder and elbow to just below my elbow and embedding that nerve bundle into the large muscle of my arm.
+Unfortunately, the non-invasive procedures didn’t work, and in April 1996 Dr. McBride did a surgery he called a “release” to avoid further nerve damage.
+(There is no way to repair the existing nerve damage.)
+The surgery involved cutting my arm open from about halfway between my shoulder and elbow to just below my elbow and embedding that nerve bundle into the large muscle of my arm.

-I now have a big ugly scar and permanent numbness in the left hand that may or may not get better some day.
+Now I have a big ugly scar and permanent numbness in my left hand.
 My right hand still goes numb from time to time, and both arms and hands ache like the dickens for no particular reason much of the time.
-I’m told the pain comes from a combination of arthritis and fibromyalgia, and is fairly normal for the site of any injury — meaning there’s really nothing to be done about it.
+I’m told the pain comes from a combination of arthritis and fibromyalgia and is fairly normal for the site of any injury— meaning there’s really nothing to be done about it.

 In February 1997 I was finally released to return to work.
-I’m very careful about varying my movements through my workday, and I use voice control software as much as possible.
-I try to avoid typing (real straight typing, not pecking in something while speaking with a customer on the phone) more than 15 minutes at a time, or the numbness increases.
-I’m learning to deal with the numbness and weakness most of the time, although I still think forcing anyone to listen to the way I play the piano now might be a violation of the Geneva conventions.
+I’m very careful about varying my movements through my workday, and I used voice control software as much as possible for a few years.
+I try to avoid typing (real straight typing, not pecking while speaking with a customer on the phone) more than 15 minutes at a time, or the numbness increases.
+I’m learning to deal with the numbness and weakness most of the time without anyone else being aware of them.
+I think forcing anyone to listen to the way I play the piano now might be a violation of the Geneva conventions and I’m never going to reach the 100 words-per-minute typing speeds I once had, but I’m no slouch at the computer keyboard.

 TechnoMom’s Prescription to Avoid RSIs